radian-software/blackout/README.md

 in the user option `blackout-minor-mode-variables`; this is why you can just write `(blackout 'auto-fill-mode)` and it works.

+## Contributor guide

+Please see [the contributor guide for my projects](https://github.com/raxod502/contributor-guide) for the most part.
+However, this project is small enough that I haven't bothered to set up linters, so you don't need to worry about that.

 [delight]: https://elpa.gnu.org/packages/delight.html
 [dim]: https://github.com/alezost/dim.el
 [diminish]: https://github.com/myrjola/diminish.el